-This is leaving out the best part: during this scene, they all think Tara is a demon.
+- This is leaving out the best part: during this scene, they all think Tara is a demon.
 Her family has spent the entire episode drilling into her head that they're the only ones who will be willing to spend time with her once she "changes", that her friends will abandon her the minute they find out, that she's worthless and should be grateful that her father and brother are willing to give her a home and keep her "problem" under control.
-The Scoobies are standing up for her; not "in spite of" her problem, they're ignoring it because they love her and the idea that they would reject her over something that she can't change is utterly ridiculous.
+And then the Scoobies stand up for her without blinking an eye; they couldn't care less if Tara's a demon, because they love her and the idea that they would reject her over something that she can't change is utterly ridiculous.
 Tara is experiencing real, unconditional love for the first time since her mother died.
 Damn right they're family, you son of a bitch.

 Giles: "Well, I suppose if they're anything like me, they just find the whole subject too-"

 Buffy: "Unseemly?
 Damn.
 Love ya but you Watchers are such prigs sometimes."

 Giles: "'Painful'...
 I was going to say."

 - The ending.
 Spike goes to kill Buffy... but finds her sitting on the steps outside, crying after having been told her mother needs to stay the night in hospital.
 You can tell by the expression on his face that all thoughts of killing her are gone; instead, he sits down next to Buffy and makes an effort to comfort her by gently patting her on the back, and Buffy lets him.

 - The way Tara tends to play with Willow's fingers makes me melt.
 Very small, but very beautiful.

 - Any Spike-Dawn interaction.